googleapis/gapic-generator-kotlin/README.md

 }

 dependencies {
-    // pick the ONE dependency that is appropriate for your platform (server or Android) implementation 'com.github.googleapis.gax-kotlin:kgax-grpc:master-SNAPSHOT'
+    // pick the ONE dependency that is appropriate for your platform (server or Android) implementation 'com.github.googleapis.gax-kotlin:kgax-grpc:main-SNAPSHOT'
-    //implementation 'com.github.googleapis.gax-kotlin:kgax-grpc-android:master-SNAPSHOT'
+    //implementation 'com.github.googleapis.gax-kotlin:kgax-grpc-android:main-SNAPSHOT'
 }

 protobuf {